Our All-Star Speaker Lineup for AI x Journalism House

 - Meghan Murphy, Director of Programs, Online News Association

-From Archives to Audiences: The Future of AI-Enabled Content Discovery
+From Archives to Audiences: How AI is Powering the Next Era of Content Discovery

 - Kevin Hill, General Manager Media & Entertainment, Coactive AI